 Next, check your air filter.
 A dirty or clogged filter restricts airflow and can cause warm air or inefficient cooling.
 Replace or clean the filter if it looks dirty.

-Here are some troubleshooting tips for homeowners to follow before moving on to more detailed steps.
+Here are some troubleshooting tips for homeowners to follow before moving on to more detailed steps, especially if you want help diagnosing common air conditioning problems.

 Immediate Steps When Your AC Stops Working